polkafoundry/polkadocs/docs/developer/README.md

   value = 0
 }
 ```
-`0` is the intial value.
-If you don't set, it defaults to `undefined`.
+`0` is the initial value.
+If you don't set it, it defaults to `undefined`.
 The code snippet above uses [class instance field syntax](https://developers.google.com/web/updates/2018/12/class-fields) which is an ES2019 proposal.
 Icetea supports most of the recent ES proposals out of the box, so you can utilize modern JavaScript confidently without the need of transpiling with tools like Babel.

 ### Specify contract state

 There is one thing to note.
-Although `value` is a contract _field_, its value _may not persist_ between external calls (that is, calls from client or from other contracts).
+Although `value` is a contract _field_, its value _may not persist_ between external calls (that is, calls from the client or other contracts).
 The reason is that, due to memory restriction, the blockchain runtime might choose to serialize some of the contract instances to disk and load them back later.
 During this process, regular fields' values are discarded.
 To keep a field's value, you need to mark it with `@state`.
 ```javascript{2}
 @contract class SimpleStore {
   @state value: number = 0
 }
 ```
 Now `value`'s value will persist between external calls.
-We can say it is part of the contract's _persistent state_, or just _state_ for short.
+We can say it is part of the contract's _persistent state_ or just _state_ for short.

 ::: warning NOTE
 Not every JavaScript type can be marked as `@state`.
 Currently, only values of types such as `number`, `string`, `boolean`, plain object, or array of those types can be serialized.